 Access the information below to see frequently asked questions.
-If you still cannot locate the answer to your question, please contact Patient Accounts at 641-672-3315.
+For further assistance, please contact Patient Accounts at 641-672-3315.

 Billing & Financial Questions